ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 19, 2022: CAP Theorem of Distributed Systems

+Blockchain is a form of distribution system.
+CAP Theorem is the famous Trilemma of distributed systems by Eric Brewer
+C: Consistency, Every node must provide it's most recent state
+A: Availability, Every node has content read & write access
+P: Partition Tolerance, Partition means inability of two or more nodes to communicate with each other

 #### Jan 18, 2022: Ethereum Infinity Loops

 Can a smart contract jeopardize eth network with an infinite loop?